SRamireddygari/cmsc388j-fall22/README.md

 emailing one of the facilitators, make sure to CC the others.
 Additionally, please include `[CMSC 388J]` at the start of your subject line so we don't accidentally ignore your email.

-## Office Hours
+### Office Hours
 The instructors usually won't have set office hours, but you can email or ping us on Discord to schedule a meeting.
 Closer to when projects are due, we'll probably have extra office hours to help students.
+Meetings can be in-person or virtually via Discord or Zoom.

 ## Topics Covered [TO BE REVIEWED]
 - Python